basics of vedic astrology

 Retrograde Planets

-Sidereal time (Sidereal Astrology)
+Sidereal Time (Sidereal Astrology)

 Superior Planets

-Terrestrial Dynamical Time - (T.D.T)
+Terrestrial Dynamical Time (T.D.T)

 Tenth House (M.C)